Making the Estate Litigation Process as Smooth as Possible

 - Argue for unique situations involving dependency-related estate claims.

-- Act as a mediator in the administration of estate money
+- Act as a mediator in the administration of the estate money

 What If No Will or Named Executor Exists?

-The state will designate a person to manage the estate as it enters probate in cases where the deceased failed to leave a will or name an executor for their estate.
+The state will designate a person to manage the estate when it enters probate if the deceased did not leave a will or name an executor.

-With the help of an estate litigation attorney, the executor will submit a death certificate to the government, which then confirms the deceased has passed.
-After deciding that the administrator is qualified to represent the estate, they will ensure that the executor will act as the estate’s representative.
+With the help of an estate litigation attorney, the executor will submit a death certificate to the government, which will confirm that the deceased has passed.
+After determining the administrator’s qualification to represent the estate, they will ensure the executor acts as the estate’s representative.

 What Happens When Disputes Arise?